NATO concerned over Europe's energy security amid standoff with Russia

 FACTBOX-What are Europe's options in case of Russian gas disruption?

-(Reporting by Kylie MacLellan, Maxim Rodionov and Doina Chiacu Writing by Philippa Fletcher Editing by Peter Graff)
+(Reporting by Kylie MacLellan in London, Maxim Rodionov in Moscow and Doina Chiacu in Washington; Writing by Philippa Fletcher and Kanishka Singh Editing by Peter Graff and Lisa Shumaker)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.